thomas-xza/COMP16321_python_game/README.md

 documentation (based on Python 2.7 and Tk 8.5) created by the late John Shipman.
 It was last updated in 2013 and is unmaintained."

+I originally discovered event loops in 2022, with Python's `asyncio`, and then went on to more deeply understand them in 2023 with Javascript's more native implementation.

 ##  Gameplay